NathanEdg/SpikeReports/README.md

 # Slack Daily Report Bot

 A Python-based Slack bot that collects daily reports from team members and generates AI-powered summaries using OpenRouter.
+Summaries are stored in a PostgreSQL database.

 ## Features